arthursoas/RadAI.FoodFacilities/docs/CRITIQUE.md

 # 🍔 Food Facilities Web API Critique

-## What is missing
+## What could be added

-Two accessory artifacts are missing on this project to it be considered production-ready for me:
+Two artifacts are missing on this project to it be considered fully production-ready:

 - A log system.
 For example, a log package connected with Grafana or Datalust Seq.
 - Integration tests.
 Important to validate correct dependency injection and test coverage for controllers.